Download the PHP package bakame/aide-profiler without Composer

 Using labels

-To add a custom label to each run, use Profiler::profile.
+To add a custom label to each run, use the profile method.
 This method works like the run method but allows you to assign a custom label to the returned Summary object via its first argument.

 `